Jonas Kurzweg

 Usability describes the ability to use a software, product or website to reach a goal.

-An example: A user wants to download an eBook on a landing page that’s designed to be Inbound Content.
-He can’t find the download button and is instead bombarded with buttons to sign up for a free trial to a product he knows nothing about.
+For example, A user wants to download an eBook on a landing page designed to be Inbound Content.
+Instead, he can’t find the download button and is bombarded with buttons to sign up for a free trial to a product he knows nothing about.
 Here, the ability to reach his goal (downloading the eBook) is not given, which makes for bad usability.

 User Experience (UX) goes a step beyond.